isomerpages/moe-lakesidepri/_for-parents/School Rules.md

 <ul>
 <li>keeping classrooms clean, tidy and litter-free.</li>
 <li>switching off classroom lights, fans, visualisers, projectors and/or air-conditioners when they are not in use.</li>
-<li>setting all air-conditioners at 25<sup>o</sup>C.</li>
+<li>•	setting all air-conditioners at 25<sup>o</sup>C.</li>
 </ul>
 <li>5.3 Students are to ensure that quality assignments are submitted on time</li>
 </details><br>
 <details><summary><b>6.
 PROHIBITED ITEMS</b></summary>

 <li>6.1 Students are not to bring any recreational items like toys, cards and electronic devices to school.
-Selling of items to peers is also not allowed.</li>
+Selling/buying/trading of items is also not allowed.</li>
 <li>6.2 Students are not allowed to have in their possession any weapon.
 They are also not allowed to bring or to be found in possession of any dangerous or weapon-like items including penknives.</li>
 </details><br>
 <details><summary><b>7.
 OFFENCE AND CONSEQUENCES</b></summary>